adarshhegde43/movie-app/README.md

 3.)
 OMDB API: To fetch movie data.

 4.)
 Local Storage: To save and retrieve user favourites.

-5.)
-Progressive Web App (PWA): The app is PWA-ready, allowing users to install it on their devices.

-Visit http://localhost:3000 in your browser to view the app.

 License 📜
 This project is licensed under the MIT License.
 See the LICENSE file for details.